RubixML/ML/docs/classifiers/classification-tree.md

 <span style="float:right;"><a href="https://github.com/RubixML/RubixML/blob/master/src/Classifiers/ClassificationTree.php">Source</a></span>

 # Classification Tree
-A binary search tree-based learner that greedily constructs a decision tree for classification that minimizes Gini impurity.
+A binary tree-based learner that greedily constructs a decision map for classification that minimizes the Gini impurity among the training labels during splitting and within leaf nodes.
+Classification Trees also serve as the base learner of ensemble methods such as [Random Forest](random-forest.md) and [AdaBoost](adaboost.md).

 **Interfaces:** [Estimator](../estimator.md), [Learner](../learner.md), [Probabilistic](../probabilistic.md), [Persistable](../persistable.md)